tjd1234/cmpt383summer2022/docs/assignments/rationals.md

 ## Haskell-specific Notes

-Haskell has a standard `Rational` type. **Don't** use it in your implementation.
-Download the file [rational.hs](rational.hs) and type your answers there.
-The required functions are listed in the file.
+- Download the file [rational.hs](haskell/rational.hs) and type your answers there.
+The required functions, including their type signatures, are given in comments.

+- **Don't** use Haskell's standard `Rational` type in your implementation.

-**Important** We're changing the error-handling rules for this function.
-When an error occurs (such as division) by zero, your code should call the `error "some message"` function.
+- **The error-handling rules are changed for this assignment**.
+When an error occurs (such as division by zero), your code should call the `error "some message"` function.
 This crashes the program with no way to recover, which is clearly bad.
-However, the "right" way of handling errors in Haskell takes more work than we have time for.
+However, we don't have enough time in this course to learn Haskell's preferred way of handling errors (e.g. something like the `Maybe` type).

+- **The marking scheme has been adjusted for this assignment**.
+The three sections *number sorting*, *string sorting*, and *rational sorting* have been **removed**.
+Only marks for the insertion sort implementation (that sorts any list of values implementing `Ord`) will be given.
+So this assignment is out of 27 (instead of 36).

+- For calculating timings, please a `main` function to the end of your [rational.hs](haskell/rational.hs) file and call the sorting code there.
+  *Compile* this file, and time it using the command-line *time* command.
+See [helloWorld.hs](haskell/helloWorld.hs) for an example of how to write `main`, and how to compile.

 More details may be posted here closer to the assignment deadline.